 Please list those projects that should have been inspected on-site this program year based upon the schedule in §92.504(d).
 Indicate which of these were inspected and a summary of issues that were detected during the inspection.
 For those that were not inspected, please indicate the reason and how you will remedy the situation.

 SHRA's Portfolio Management Unit regularly monitors HOME-assisted properties to confirm that residents qualify for HOME designated units and borrowers comply with regulatory requirements as outlined in property agreements.
-Inspected properties have been entered into IDIS, and are on file with SHRA please refer to Administration-00.
+Please refer to CR-00 for the table.